-Georgia Green (b.
-1996) received a BA in Fine Art: Painting and Printmaking from Glasgow School of Art in 2018.
-This year Georgia is the recipient of the East London Printmakers Studio Bursary Award.
-Her clients include Central Saint Martins (UAL) and Print Club London.
-Whilst Georgia’s practice is primarily based within the UK, she is closely connected as a creative to Europe through her movements abroad as an Artist in Residence and enjoys working and exhibiting internationally.
+Since graduating with a BA in Fine Art: Painting and Printmaking from Glasgow School of Art in 2018 Georgia has championed and taught sustainable forms of contemporary printmaking and mural-making.
+Whilst Georgia is primarily based within the UK, she is closely connected as a creative to Europe through her movements abroad as an Artist in Residence and enjoys working and exhibiting internationally.
 She has exhibited across the UK, Ireland, Italy, Portugal and Singapore.
-Georgia’s most recent solo show Corners Lined with Silver was exhibited in the spring of this year at Outpost Gallery in Norwich, East Anglia.
+In 2022 Georgia received East London Printmakers’ Studio Bursary Award, allowing her to settle her practice more permanently within East London’s creative community.

 As a printmaker and muralist Georgia uses her art to unravel the interiors she moves through and lives within.
 She dissolves and dramatises everyday rooms and corridors, questioning notions of intimacy, belonging and confinement within her practice.
 The gentle, familiar appeal of domesticity softens as though absorbed by time or disaster, like the brightly chipped frescoes guarding the walls of Herculaneum and Pompeii.
 Within these scenes memory exists as colour alone, illuminated by the chimerical tangle of curiosity and longing that prompts each artwork.